Dr Sophie Homer

 Research interests

-My research interests are in clinical and applied psychology.
+My research interests are in clinical, critical, and transpersonal psychology.

 I like to take a mixed-methods approach to research, employing both qualitative and quantitative methods to collect and analyse data.
 Methods I use include interviews, surveys, experiments, and psychometric scale construction and validation.